Healsens

 Calculous cholecystitis as well as acalculous cholecystitis is described as inflammation of the gallbladder.
 This common intra-abdominal infection can generate severe complications due to its natural history and requires operative treatment.
-What are the causes of this disease?
-In this article, we’ll talk about what cholecystitis is, discuss the risks of this problem and take a look at the most effective treatment options.
+We’ll explain common factors linked with gallbladder issues and summarize lifestyle and care pathways people typically discuss with their clinicians.

 This article was last reviewed by Svetlana Baloban, Healsens, on January 4, 2021.
 This article was last modified on 7 February 2021.